Tomohawk35/SDEV120-13P_Group_3_Project/README.md

 # SDEV120-13P_Group_3_Project
 Group 3 Project for SDEV120 at IvyTech

-## Team Contributions
+## Project Overview

-Fatimatou Ibrahim
+This project is intended to meet the following requirements:

-    Developed the input_employee_data() function in net_pay_calculator.py to prompt and validate employee information.
+- Take inputs from the user, including employee_id, first name, last name, number of dependents, and hours worked

-    Created and ran multiple test cases for this function using pytest (all tests passed).
+- Query an existing database with the entered employee_id for the associated pay rate

-    Fixed environment setup issues by configuring a virtual environment and installing dependencies.
+- Calculate standard pay, overtime pay, gross pay, state and federal taxes, and net pay

-    Collaborated actively via GitHub, ensuring code quality and pushing updates regularly.
+- Output all data to a data file

-    Available for follow-up support or troubleshooting if needed.
+- Continue taking input until user exits

-Command Guide
+# Command Guide

-# Create and activate virtual environment
+## Create and activate virtual environment
 python -m venv venv
 source venv/bin/activate     # On Mac/Linux
-# or
+### or
 venv\Scripts\activate        # On Windows

-# Install dependencies
+## Install dependencies
 pip install -r requirements.txt

-# Run tests
+## Run tests
 pytest test_cases.py

-# Freeze environment (if needed)
+## Freeze environment (if needed)
 pip freeze > requirements.txt

-# Deactivate environment (when done)
+## Deactivate environment (when done)
 deactivate